 Our doctors use external beam radiation therapy, which uses a machine called a linear accelerator.
 This machine rotates around you, helping to target the treatment area.

 Treatment doses are broken into small, tolerable doses—usually once a day, five days a week, for several weeks.
 Breaking the radiation into targeted doses, called fractions, enables doctors to deliver enough therapy to treat the tumor and minimize the effects on healthy tissue.

 Doctors use electron beam therapy to treat the area of the skin where the melanoma was removed.
 During this treatment, doctors deliver beams of tiny particles called electrons.
 Our doctors carefully plan treatment so that it does not penetrate below the skin, where it could damage healthy tissue and organs.
 This approach may be used after surgery for melanomas containing an ulceration or desmoplastic melanoma.

 Doctors may use three-dimensional conformal radiation therapy to treat areas where cancerous lymph nodes have been removed.
 With this approach, a radiation oncologist delivers targeted radiation beams, aimed from different directions, to the treatment area.

 Intensity Modulated Radiation Therapy

 Intensity modulated radiation therapy is a more highly targeted form of treatment that helps doctors avoid surrounding healthy tissue.
 The radiation is broken into many smaller, computer-controlled beams of adjustable strengths.
 Together, these minibeams conform to the size, shape, and location of the area of tissue being targeted.

 Managing Side Effects

 Your team of Perlmutter Cancer Center doctors carefully plan your radiation therapy to minimize side effects, which can include fatigue, nausea, and irritated skin.
-Doctors may prescribe medications or recommend integrative medicine services to help to manage any side effects.
+Doctors may prescribe medications or recommend integrative health services to help to manage any side effects.